 If possible, store gearboxes under constant temperature conditions.

-Get more reliability-improving ideas and techniques at Noria's Fundamentals of Machinery Lubrication training course.
+Get more reliability-improving ideas and techniques at Noria's Machinery Lubrication training course.